-The Office Administrator ensures the efficient day-to-day operation of the office, manages the reception area, assists with records and financial management, and provides administrative support to the President & CEO.
-This role will provide administrative support to management and other staff in a 20 person office.
+Position Summary: The Office Administration Manager ensures the efficient day-to-day operation and organization of the office, manages the reception area, assists with records and financial management, and provides administrative support to the President & CEO.
+This role will also provide administrative support to management and other staff in a 20 person office.

 - Answer general phone inquiries using a professional and courteous manner

-- Direct phone inquires to the appropriate staff members
+- Direct phone inquiries to the appropriate staff members

 - Reply to general information requests with the accurate information